 Popovers are triggered by a click and dismissed in one of the following ways:

-Both tooltips and popovers allow users to get more information in context.
-However, they differ in two ways:
+Both tooltips and popovers provide more information in context for users.
+However, they’re different in a few ways:

 - Tooltips are used for identification purposes, while popovers are used for added description or information in context.

 - Tooltips contain short descriptions or labels, while popovers contain longer descriptions, formatted text, and optional images or links.

 - Tooltips appear on hover, while popovers appear on click.

 - Popover copy is longer than tooltip copy, but it should still be concise.
 Aim for 1–3 sentences.

 - Write in full sentences with punctuation.

 - Include relevant links to documentation when necessary.

 - Use popovers for additional information.
 Don’t use popovers for information critical to a user completing a task, such as password character requirements.